slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"TV is chewing gum for the eyes."  -- Frank Lloyd Wright*
 > *"Where you live - what city, what country - has more impact on your well being than any other factor.
 Where you live is one of the few things in your life you can choose and change."*

+- you have 16 waking hours per day to chip away at your infinite queues.
+But your bandwith is mostly fixed.
+Fools burn themselves out in pursuit of perpetual overclocking. unsustainable output is waste.
 - I much prefer the riches I had - anonymity, freedom, simplicity - to those they have today - technology driven constant connectedness, ultra convenient (but awful) food, instant entertainment.
 It’s the difference between a vigorous independent youth and one scheduled and managed by the predominant culture.
 I prefer the former.
 - If you’re from a poor background, entertainment is your enemy.
 That sh!t will keep you poor.
 - some people want a big house, a fast car and lots of money. some people want a tiny cabin in the woods away from those kinds of people.